alanmutsch/vm-vxlan/README.md

     - Bring up the bridge and tunnel: bl-001$ ip link set up vxlan10 bl-001$ ip link set up br-vxlan10
+On each blade prepare 'apt' for installing packages: br-001$ apt update br-001$ apt upgrade -y
-Log into the blade where Kea will be running and set the blade up as both the Kea server and as a NAT router for the 10.254.0.0/16 network:
+On the blade where Kea will be running set the blade up as both the Kea server and as a NAT router for the 10.254.0.0/16 network:
     - Add an IP address to the bridge device: bl-001$ ip addr add 10.254.0.1/16 dev br-vxlan10
+    - pre-configure the kea installation to avoid an interactive
+      question:
+      bl-001$ debconf-set-selections << EOF
+      kea-ctrl-agent kea-ctrl-agent/make_a_choice select configured_random_password
+      EOF
     - Install Kea on the blade:
-      bl-001$ apt update
-      bl-001$ apt upgrade -y
-      bl-001$ apt install kea
+      bl-001$ apt install -y kea iptables
     - Move the old Kea DHCP4 config out of the way and replace it with the config to set up DHCP4 on out new VxLAN network: bl-001$ mv /etc/kea/kea-dhcp4.conf /etc/kea/kea-dhcp4.conf.orig